Piermont Grand Executive Condominium Review (2019) — Price, Location and More

 Although built by private developers (who build private condos), the development will first be sold via HDB.
-There is a $14,000 income ceiling, and buyers are eligible for CPF housing grants of up to $30,000.
+There is a $16,000 income ceiling (from 11 Sep 2019), and buyers are eligible for CPF housing grants of up to $30,000.

 After the 5-year minimum occupation period (MOP), the development can be sold like private property.
 In 10 years, it actually becomes private property.
 For further reading, read our Step-by-Step Guide to Buying an Executive Condo (EC) Unit in Singapore.